jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 For most operations, MOI provides a function `canXXX` that can be used to check if the operation `XXX` is allowed.
 For example, `addconstraint!(model::ModelLike, func::F, set::S)` has the corresponding function `canaddconstraint(model, ::Type{F}, ::Type{S})::Bool`.
 If `canaddconstraint` returns `false`, then calling `addconstraint!` must throw an error (likewise with all `XXX` and `canXXX` pairs).
-Note that even if `canaddconstraint` returns `true`, `addconstraint!` may still throw an error if, for example, the constraint function does not meet some sparsity conditions.
+Note that even if `canaddconstraint` returns `true`, `addconstraint!` may still throw an error if, for example, the constraint function does not meet some sparsity conditions, one of the coefficients is `NaN`, or an invalid variable index is provided.

 ### Package Naming